-1002 is the Course Number

-1000 level courses are introductory

-2000 to 4000 level courses are advanced

-5000 level courses are post-baccalaureate

-6000 and 7000 level courses are graduate
+1002 is the Course Number 1000 level courses are introductory 2000 to 4000 level courses are advanced 5000 level courses are post-baccalaureate 6000 and 7000 level courses are graduate

-03 is the Credit Value

 CRN

 Each course has a course reference number (CRN) attached to it.
 This number is to be used when registering for courses.